mm-camelcase/k8s-devenv/README.md

 ### Update the cluster

 To update services to the latest available versions, simply run the setup script again.
-Since the script is idempotent, it will redeploy or update without causing conflicts.
+Since the script is **idempotent**, it will redeploy or update without causing conflicts.

 ### Delete the cluster

-The setup script is idempotent, but if you want to remove all traces of your cluster and start over, you can run:
+To remove all traces of your cluster and start over, you can run:

 ```shell
 minikube delete